 Motivation

-To collect target user requirements of the project, animation of sorting algorithms and their correctness, team 10 released a questionnaire with 11 multiple choice questions and 1 open questions.
+To collect target user requirements of the project, animation of sorting algorithms and their correctness, team 10 released a questionnaire with 11 multiple choice questions and 1 open question.
 The questionnaire was spread through the Internet and collected within two days.
-Through collecting and analyzing the survey results, we concluded this questionnaire report.
+Through collecting and analyzing the survey results, we wrote this questionnaire report.

 Objective